geoff-project/coi/docs/tutorial.md

 In both cases, we end up returning a list of all figures that we have created.
 (We could create more than one if we wanted!)
-Now the GUI can call our [`render()`][cernml.coi.Problem.render] method, get access to our figure, and put it into some sort of GUI widget for display purposes.
+Now the GUI can call our {meth}`~cernml.coi.Problem.render` method, get access to our figure, and put it into some sort of GUI widget for display purposes.
 And because the GUI stays in control, it can take care of GUI things like resizing, zooming, etc. for us.

 And just like that, our optimization problem is ready to be embedded into a GUI application.
 Here is a very simple one, in just 53 lines of code: